tckdataseeker/Projects/README.md

 # Projects

-These are some of the code I built with Python.
+This repository includes some code I built with Python.